-Via our confirmation email, we are asking all customers to arrived prepared for their surf sessions to avoid delays and only bring one bag to store their belongings.
+Via our confirmation email, we are asking all customers to arrive prepared for their surf sessions to avoid delays and only bring one bag to store their belongings.
 We are asking customers to store their belongings in their own cars, if possible, and only use storage provided at our surf school if required.

 3. Increased wetsuit wash.

-All of our wetsuits are now being soaked in both Milton sterilizing fluid and a heavy duty neoprene shampoo to ensure they are thoroughly cleaned.
+All of our wetsuits are now being soaked in both Milton sterilizing fluid and a heavy-duty neoprene shampoo to ensure they are thoroughly cleaned.
 These procedures have both been medically proven to kill COVID-19 coronavirus.
 In addition to this, we have increased the soak time of our wetsuits for a better wash.